EckoTan0804/hugo-blox-resume/content/docs/reading/atomic-habits/02_make_it_obvious.md

 Our behavior is *not* defined by the objects in the environment but by our **relationship** to them.

 - Stop thinking about your environment as filled with objects.
-- s**Start thinking about it as filled with relationships.
+- **Start thinking about it as filled with relationships.
 Think in terms of how you interact with the spaces around you.**

 {{< spoiler text="Example" >}}
 Different people can have different memories—and thus different habits—associated with the same place.